What is FOIR - L&T Finance

 • Close unused credit cards with high dues

-• Choose longer tenures to reduce EMI using an EMI calculator for Personal Loan.
+• Choose a longer loan tenure to reduce monthly EMIs (use an EMI calculator for planning)

 CriteriaFOIR (India)Debt-to-Income Ratio (DTI) (Global)